Latest Revised and Passed by the 3022th Administrative Council Meeting on Dec 4, 2018

 - Library borrower cards are for the personal use of one person only.
 Lending and exchange of library borrower cards is strictly prohibited.
 Violations are subject to a 3-month suspension of borrowing privileges.

 - The holder of the library borrower card is responsible for the safekeeping of the card and should report any lost cards immediately to the library.
-The cardholder may apply for replacement of the card and is held responsible for any losses to the library collection incurred before the lost card is reported.
+The cardholder is responsible for any losses to the library collection incurred before the lost card is reported.

-- Loan period for books that have been reserved by other borrowers will be shortened to 14 days.
+[Article Three] Loan period for books that have been reserved by other borrowers will be adjusted to 14 days.

-[Article Four] Special collections, reference books, course reserved materials, audio-visual materials, periodicals, journals and newspapers may not be borrowed.
+[Article Four] Special collections, reference books, course reserved materials, periodicals and newspapers may not be borrowed.
 Other regulations may apply as authorized by the unit responsible for the material.

-[Article Five] Renewals should be made five days (including the due date) before the due date and the new loan period is calculated starting from the renewal date.
-Renewals can be made online, by telephone, or in person for two times only.
-Renewals are not allowed for reserved books and for overdue books.
+[Article Five] Materials readers borrowed can be renewed and the new loan period is calculated starting from the renewal date.
+Renewals can be made online, by telephone, or in person.
+There is a maximum loan period for each reader.
+Within that period, a reader can renew borrowed materials an unlimited number of times.
+Renewals are not allowed for reserved materials and for overdue materials.

 [Article Nine] Borrowers are held responsible for the replacement of any lost or damaged materials.
 The following rules apply: